 In general, organisations with a greater online presence are at higher risk for potential brand abuse or hacking attempts.
 Organisations that have insufficient insight in their actual digital footprint are especially vulnerable to successful hacking attempts.

 Monitoring brand abuse

-Cybersprint’s Digital Risk Monitoring Platform is the first platform in Europe that provides insight into online vulnerabilities using nothing but your brand name.
+Cybersprint’s Digital Risk Protection Platform provides insight into online vulnerabilities using nothing but a brand name.
 This innovative Brand Protection solution continuously scans the Internet, social media, app stores and the dark web in search of any type of cyber risk that could be related to your brand.

 24/7 Brand Protection

 The platform is easy to use, all we need is your brand name, brand logo and/or product names.
 The advanced system maps your online footprint and searches for risks in known, hidden and fake online access points, which could leave your organisation vulnerable to outside interference.
 Examples are:

 - Brand impersonation on social media via fake accounts

 - Fake branded apps in the mobile app stores